 This page provides examples of cities and counties in Washington State that have established youth councils, youth commissions, and other programs to encourage teenagers and young adults to participate in local government.

 Practice Tip: When establishing youth or student positions, think about how much (or little) time youth can contribute, how long youth terms should be, and the impact of the academic calendar.
 High schools in Washington generally start in late August or early September, ending around mid-June.

 Youth Commissions and Councils

-Some jurisdictions have established dedicated youth commissions or councils to increase youth participation in local affairs and provide input on issues of importance to youth.
-Below are selected examples.
+Many jurisdictions have established dedicated youth commissions or councils to increase youth participation in local affairs and provide input on issues of importance to youth.
+Below are just a few selected examples.

 - Clark County Youth Commission - Thirty youth members, 11 to 19 years old, who advise the county.
-Website includes application forms, youth achievement nominations, and a number of reports and policy recommendations produced by the commission and periodically features youth achievement awards.
+Website includes a number of reports and policy recommendations produced by the commission and periodically features youth achievement awards.

 - Colfax Municipal Code Ch.
 2.26 - Youth Advisory Commission advises city council, boards, commissions, and staff on youth issues.
 Six voting members and one alternate appointed by mayor and confirmed by council.
-Any high school student in good standing is eligible; two-year terms.
+Any high school student in good standing is eligible.

 - DuPont Resolution No. 12-413 - Youth Council consists of up to 20 high school students under the governance of the park agency.
 Members may serve until they graduate from high school.

-- Federal Way Youth Commission - 12 voting members and three alternates appointed by council; members must be sophomores or juniors and serve two-year terms.
+- Federal Way Youth Commission - 12 voting members and three alternates appointed by council; members must be sophomores or juniors.
 See Federal Way Municipal Code Ch.
 2.60.

-- Seattle Youth Commission - 25-member youth commission, with 13 members appointed by the mayor and 12 by council.
+- Seattle Youth Commission - 13 members appointed by the mayor and 12 by council.
 Members must be 19 years old or younger at time of appointment.
-One-year terms.
 See Seattle Municipal Code Ch.
 3.67.